VladislavBondarevs/ScoreCounter/README.md

 # 🏆 ScoreCounter

-**ScoreCounter** is a Java Spring Boot application for real-time game scoring between two teams.
-It supports photo uploads, dynamic score updates, and live synchronization using WebSockets.
+ScoreCounter is a Java Spring Boot application for real-time game scoring between two teams.
+It supports dynamic score updates, live synchronization using WebSockets, and photo uploads used as advertisements or banners.
+The application also works fully offline, ensuring functionality without an internet connection.

 ## 📌 Features